BCCN-Prog/webscraping_2015/README.txt

 --newer-than:   only parse forecasts that are newer than this time, provided
 			in UTC POSIX time.
 Default is 0, which means all forecasts newer than 1 January 1970.
-You can use http://www.epochconverter.com/ to convert a human readable date to POSIX time.
+You can use http://	www.epochconverter.com/
+			to convert a human readable date to POSIX time.
+You need the time in seconds (not miliseconds).

 --verbosity:	set the amount of information printed on the command line.
 			Possible levels are <=0, 1 and 2<=.
 The larger number